Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 Perampanel is taken as a once-daily tablet.
 Common side effects may include dizziness, drowsiness, and fatigue.
 Perampanel also has a boxed warning to alert about potential risks of serious mood changes and mental disturbances including irritability, aggression, anxiety, and violent thoughts or behaviors.

-Clobazam (Onfi): is a benzodiazepine drug prescribed as add-on treatment for children with Lennox-Gastaut syndrome.
+A benzodiazepine drug prescribed as add-on treatment for children with Lennox-Gastaut syndrome.
 It can cause rare but serious skin reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
 The risk for these reactions is highest during the first 8 weeks of treatment.
 While these types of serious skin reactions can occur with other AEDs, they are not usually associated with benzodiazepine drugs.

 Surgery or surgically implanted neurostimulation devices may be options for people with difficult-to-treat epilepsy that cannot be controlled with medications.